MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/packaging-uwp-apps.md

     From the **Packaging** tab, you can enter publishing data.
 This is where you can choose which certificate to use to sign your app.
 All UWP apps must be signed with a certificate.

-    >[!IMPORTANT]
+    > [!NOTE]
+    > Starting in Visual Studio 2019, a temporary certificate is no longer generated in UWP projects.
+To create or export certificates, use the PowerShell cmdlets described in [this article](create-certificate-package-signing.md).

+    > [!IMPORTANT]
-    >If you're publishing your app in Microsoft Store, your app will be signed with a trusted certificate for you.
+    > If you're publishing your app in Microsoft Store, your app will be signed with a trusted certificate for you.
 This allows the user to install and run your app without installing the associated app signing certificate.

     If you are not publishing your app and simply want to sideload an app package, you first need to trust the package.
 To trust the package, the certificate must be installed on the user's device.
 For more information about sideloading, see [Enable your device for development](https://docs.microsoft.com/windows/uwp/get-started/enable-your-device-for-development).